gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 - `ROOT_URL`: Full public URL of Gogs server.
 - `HTTP_ADDR`: HTTP listen address.
 - `HTTP_PORT`: HTTP listen port.
-- `DISABLE_SSH`: Disable SSH feature when it's not available.
+- `DISABLE_SSH`: Disables SSH feature when it's not available.
-- `START_SSH_SERVER`: Enable this to start builtin SSH server.
+- `START_SSH_SERVER`: Starts built-in SSH server when enabled.
 - `SSH_PORT`: The SSH port, in case yours is not `22`.
-- `OFFLINE_MODE`: Enable this to not use CDN for static files, also Gravatar will be disabled automatically.
+- `OFFLINE_MODE`: Disables use of CDN for static files and Gravatar for profile pictures.
-- `DISABLE_ROUTER_LOG`: Enable this to not print router log.
+- `DISABLE_ROUTER_LOG`: Mutes printing of the router log.
 - `CERT_FILE`: Cert file path used for HTTPS.
 - `KEY_FILE`: Key file path used for HTTPS.
 - `STATIC_ROOT_PATH`: Upper level of template and static files path, default is the path where Gogs is located.
-- `ENABLE_GZIP`: Enable this to have application level GZIP support.
+- `ENABLE_GZIP`: Enables application-level GZIP support.
 - `LANDING_PAGE`: Non-logged-in users' landing page, either `home` or `explore`.

 ## Database (`database`)